Yours, Mine & Ours (2005 film)

-Yours, Mine & Ours is a 2005 American family comedy film directed by Raja Gosnell and starring Rene Russo and Dennis Quaid.
-It concerns a blended family with 18 children.
-It is a remake of the 1968 film of the same name, which in turn was based on the 1965 book Who Gets the Drumstick? by Helen Beardsley.
-It was released on November 23, 2005.
-It was produced by Metro-Goldwyn-Mayer, Nickelodeon Movies, and Robert Simonds Company, and was distributed by Paramount Pictures and Columbia Pictures.
-It was panned by critics and grossed $72 million against a $45 million budget.
+Yours, Mine & Ours is a 2005 American family comedy film directed by Raja Gosnell and starring Dennis Quaid, Rene Russo, Rip Torn, and Linda Hunt.
+It is a remake of the 1968 film of the same name.
+The film follows a blended family with 18 children, who try to stop the marriage between the two parents.

+Yours, Mine & Ours was released in the United States on November 23, 2005, and was panned by critics, but grossed $72.7 million against a $45 million budget.

 Plot

 Widowed U.S. Coast Guard Rear Admiral Frank Beardsley moves back to his hometown of New London, Connecticut, with his eight children from his first marriage.
 After he and Helen North, a widowed handbag designer by trade with 10 children (four biological, six adopted), unexpectedly encounter each other at a restaurant while on separate dates, they do so again at their 30-year high school reunion.

 Instantly rekindling their old sparks, Frank and Helen quickly decide to marry in a private ceremony, shocking both sets of children.
 They move into a new home on the same property where they shared their first kiss, joined by the North children's numerous pets (including a pot-bellied pig), and Frank's housekeeper, Mrs. Munion.
 It soon becomes apparent that Frank's very regimented view of doing things clashes with Helen's more free-spirited, laissez-faire attitude.
 Their respective children, shocked by the news of their quick wedding, initially do not get along well, even turning a planned lighthouse renovation project into an all-out paint fight.

 Frank's oldest son, William, calls a meeting with his siblings and explains that they can rid themselves of their new situation by joining forces to make Frank and Helen's respective philosophical differences apparent, which will cause them to fight.
 However, while doing so, they gradually begin to bond, attending their siblings' soccer games and helping William in his class president campaign.